Hexix23/GOAD_v2_WriteUp_by_Helix/README.md

 # GOAD_v2_WriteUp_by_Helix
-Personal resolution of the GOAD environment combining traditional tools with the use of CobaltStrike.
+Personal resolution of the GOAD environment combining traditional tools and CobaltStrike framework.

 ## Special Thanks
 Thanks to Mayfly for the creation of this repository which is in charge of deploying the environment to you.